-- ready phase: The first phase of the turn.
-It has three steps: untap, gain Force, and draw. - reroll: Roll the dice again.
+ready phase: The first phase of the turn.
+It has 3 steps: untap, gain Force, and draw.

+remove from the game: Set aside.
+Cards removed from the game don't affect game play in any way.

+reroll: Roll the dice again.
 All cards and abilities that require a player to reroll dice are played during chances to reroll.
 When you reroll dice, ignore the first roll entirely.
+Each card and ability that tells you to reroll dice lets you reroll them only once.

+Reserves: A keyword ability that allows one or more of a unit's abilities to work when, and only when, it is in the build zone.

+Retaliate: A keyword ability, written as "Retaliate X," that means "If a unit in the same arena as this unit is attacking this unit, this unit does X dice of damage to that unit when the attack ends."
+You choose whether or not to play a unit's Retaliate ability when it is attacked, before dice are rolled.
+This ability allows your units to strike back at their attackers.
+Most units with the Retaliate ability require you to pay Force to activate the Retaliate ability.
+The Retaliate ability resolves when the attack is over, even if your unit gets taken out by the attack.

-Each card and ability that tells you to reroll dice lets you reroll them only once. - retreat: Move one of your units from one of the three arenas to your build zone, or move one of your opponent's units to his or her build zone.
+retreat: Move one of your units from one of the three arenas to your build zone, or move one of your opponent's units to his or her build zone.
 You can retreat your untapped units during your retreat step (this taps them).
 Units in the build zone can't be attacked, as they aren't in one of the three arenas.
 Also, their abilities don't work as long as they're in the build zone.
-Retreating a unit (yours or your opponent's) doesn't prevent damage to it. - retreat step: The fifth and sixth steps of the command phase.
-After both sides have spent all their build points and deployed any units they wanded to deploy (as well as sent any retreated units from a previous turn back into battle), they may retreat any untapped units in any of the three arenas.
+Retreating a unit (yours or your opponent's) doesn't prevent damage to it.

+retreat step: The 8th and 9th steps of the turn.
+After both sides have spent all their build points and deployed any units they wanted to deploy (as well as sent any retreated units from a previous turn back into battle), they may retreat any untapped units in any of the three arenas.
 To retreat a unit, tap the unit and move it into the build zone.
 The Dark Side player has the first retreat step.
-Then the Light Side player has a retreat step. - roll: Take the correct number of dice in your hand and roll them onto a clear area of the table.
-If you roll too many dice, immediately roll again, this time rolling the correct number. - roll for build points: The roll that happens at the start of the "roll for build points" step (the second step of the command phase).
-The Light Side player rolls one of the dire.
-The number rolled is the number of build points each player has during his or her build step.
-If a player has at least one unit in each of the three arenas, that player also gets 1 bonus build point.
+Then the Light Side player has a retreat step.

+roll: Take the correct number of dice in your hand and roll them onto a clear area of the table.
+If you roll too many dice, immediately roll again, this time rolling the correct number.